-Huge indoor real snow centre in Manchester offers skiing, snowboarding and lessons for all ages and abilities.
+Huge indoor real snow centre in Manchester offers skiing, snowboarding, lessons for all ages, kids snow school.
 Mini Moose Land is great for younger kids.

 Trafford Quays LeisureVillage, Trafford Way, Greater Manchester M41 7JA